Aderinsola22/DerinWP/wp-content/themes/alara/readme.txt

 A modern block theme with a hint of vintage styling, Alara is bundled with a plethora of patterns to suit many varieties of website.
 Look out for a new pattern or alternative optional site design (or child theme) released every week for 1 year.

 == Changelog ==
+1.2.2 - December 2021
+Added new Feature Comparison 3 pattern

+1.2.1 - December 2021
+Tidying up some instances of className in templates and patterns Added new Hero with Gradient and Media/Text pattern

 1.2 - December 2021
 Updated single template to use block style for post-content width Updated layout widths to use minimum and rem values to give effective spacing on narrow screens